marcelinosandroni/antlia-registration-plugin/CONTRIBUTING.md

 ## TODO

-For more information about the project and its future plans, please see the TODO.md file.
+For more information about the project and its future plans, please see the [TODO](./TODO.md) list.

 We welcome contributions of any kind, and we are committed to providing a safe and welcoming environment for all developers.
 If you're interested in contributing to Antlia Registration, we encourage you to get involved and help us make the project even better!